jglasspilon/Data-Binders-Sample/README.md

 # Case Study: Data Binders

-Designed and developed a "No-code" data binder system that allows simple generic data binding of JSON data to various UGUI components.
+Designed and developed a "No-code" data binder system that allows generic data binding of JSON data to various UGUI components.

 ---